Hagere Selam (Degua Tembien)

-Hagere Selam (meaning place of peace) is a town in northern Ethiopia.
+Hagere Selam (Tigrinya: ሃገረ ሰላም) is a town in northern Ethiopia.
 Located on the Mekelle-Abiy Addi regional road, it is located at an elevation of 2650 metres above sea level.
 The town is the administrative center of the Dogu'a Tembien woreda.
 The weekly market is on Saturdays.

 Hagere Selam is located on the saddle point between two of the higher points in Tigray (Imba Zuw'ala and Tsatsen).
 The regional road from Mekelle to Abiy Addi climbs towards Hagere Selam, before going down to the Abergele lowlands.
 The area is categorized as highland or dega.
 The local economy is dependent on trading, agriculture, with barley being the main crop grown in the area, and on milk production and apiculture.

 Demographics

 Based on figures from the census in 2007, Hagere Selam had a total population of 8,130 of whom 3,702 were men and 4,428 were women.
 The 1994 census reported a total population of 3,932.
 The functional agglomeration of Hagere Selam is larger than its administrative boundaries, as urban houses are also built on adjacent land of nearby villages Dingilet, Harena and Melfa.